NewFuture/HttpClientObserver/README.md

 # HttpClientObserver

-Diagnose your Http out-bound traffic with one line of code `NewFuture.HttpClientObserver.SubuscribeAll()`.
+Diagnose your Http out-bound traffic with one line of code `NewFuture.HttpClientObserver.SubscribeAll()`.

-it logs all httpclient outbound into the diagnostic tools window.
+It will log all `HttpClient` requests into the Diagnostic Tools Events view window.

+**Highly recommend to use it in debug mode only with `#if DEBUG`** for performance and security reasons.

 ## Installation